 IOUG Collaborate 2015 Webinar with Chuck Ezell on Oracle Health Checks

 With the heavy workload that most, if not all, DBAs face, it’s no wonder there is little time left to perform routine health checks.
-Join us for a live webinar on Tuesday, March 31, at 12 p.m.
-Central as part of IOUG Collaborate 2015 — a presentation of the Independent Oracle Users Group.
-Presenter Chuck Ezell will discuss the real value of health checks, based on the thousands of them performed Datavail clients.
+Below are details of a webinar we ran with IOUG Collaborate 2015 — a presentation of the Independent Oracle Users Group.
+Presenter Chuck Ezell discussed the real value of health checks, based on the thousands of them performed Datavail clients.

-Among other things Chuck will cover in his presentation is the Datavail 5S Approach to proactive database maintenance:
+Among other things Chuck covered in his presentation is the Datavail 5S Approach to proactive database maintenance:

 These five areas help organize the tuning approach and define the major concerns beyond the architecture, setup, and data model.
 They also address how performance tuning becomes less of a mystery if it can be measured, documented, affected, and improved.